pitt-cdm/lesson02--team-1/numerical-representation.md

-A calculator adds and subtracts numbers. /
+A calculator adds and subtracts numbers. \

-An electronic color palette uses X-Y coordinates to represent color. /
+An electronic color palette uses X-Y coordinates to represent color. \

-pH numbers represent acidity and base.
+pH numbers represent acidity and base. \

+CDs use binary to represents sound and images. \